huytran123/English-Book-Android-MVVM/README.md

   2. Lamda Expression
   3. Data binding on android
   4. MVVM pattern
-  5. Anotation when get data from SQL
+  5. Anotation when get data from SQLite